Turtle Swollen Eyes? Try These Home Remedies!

 You need to seek the help of a professional reptile vet immediately.
 The vet will closely examine your turtle and try to find out the root cause of the problem.
 Depending on that, the vet will prescribe medicines for your turtle.

-Click here to get our Emergency Turtle Vet Directory if you need to find a turlte vet!
+Click here to get our Emergency Turtle Vet Directory if you need to find a turtle vet!

 If the Harderian gland of the turtle shows signs of swelling, then you can be pretty much sure that the cause is vitamin A deficiency.

 In such a case, the vet may inject a dose of vitamin A if the condition is severe.
-He may also suggest you a nutrition rich diet for the turtle.
+He may also suggest a nutrition-rich diet for the turtle.

 If that is not the case, then the bacterial infection may cause the swelling.
 Poor water quality is mainly responsible for that.
 If the water stinks, there are likely thousands of bacteria in it which can cause severe health issue to your turtle.